Laser t-square base for Ryobi AIRgrip Laser Level

 thingiverse

-My wife saw a laser t-square in someone's Cricut project video being used to align vinyl lettering.
-The only one I could find was expensive and had poor reviews.
-I've had a Ryobi Airgrip Laser Level for a while, which I picked up cheap.
-I've never really found much use for it over the other laser level I own.
-The laser in this device is the same orientation as the commercial laser t-square.
-I decided all it needed was a base with a flat front edge to create a laser t-square. <h2>Optional Laser Level Modifications</h2> - Cut the raised ring making up the suction cup on the bottom off.
-This makes it so there is a flat rubber surface.
-I found this rubber pretty difficult to cut, which is why it looks so ugly in the pictures.
-The base may work without doing this.
-But, I intend to glue the device to the base and wanted a nice, flat surface. - Remove or disconnect the internal vacuum pump: The Airgrip Laser Level uses a small vacuum pump to let it stick to the surfaces.
-You don't have to remove it.
-But, it's fairly loud and I'm guessing it really sucks down batteries. - If you remove or disconnect the vacuum pump, you'll need to reconnect 2 wires inside.
-These wires are tiny and I found soldering them together be the easiest for me. - If you glue the laser level to the base, you will want to leave the battery cover off or modify it.
-The release button for it is on the bottom and it will be hard to press with the base glued in place.
-It also reduces the thickness of material you can slide under the front of the level with the base attached. - The taller pins on the base are mainly designed to index the laser level correctly so it's square.
-They are not very sturdy.
-I recommend gluing the base to the level.
-But, it could just set on there to be used when needed.
-Let me know if you have any design ideas to make this more usable.
-If I change this version, I'm thinking of recessing the front edge to have it slide along some fairly common ruler rather than the edge of the work piece.
-I'm also thinking of extending the chamfers on the front edge at different angles (30 & 45 degrees) so those angles would be built into the tool or possibly a 2-piece base so the angle is adjustable with a screw to lock it.
-Either modification with the angles might require a larger build area than I have to print it in a way that would work right.
+My wife stumbled upon a laser t-square being used in someone's Cricut project video, and it was attached to a vinyl lettering setup.
+The only commercial laser t-square I could find was pricey and had terrible reviews.
+I've owned a Ryobi Airgrip Laser Level for some time now, which I picked up on the cheap.
+It has never really found much use compared to my other laser level.
+The laser in this device is oriented in the same direction as the commercial laser t-square.
+I decided that all it needed was a base with a flat front edge to create a laser t-square. <h2>Optional Laser Level Modifications</h2> - Remove the raised ring on the bottom of the suction cup.
+This creates a flat rubber surface.
+The rubber is pretty difficult to cut, which is why my pictures look so ugly.
+Removing it might not be necessary, but I wanted a nice, flat surface since I intend to glue the device to the base. - Disconnect or remove the internal vacuum pump: My Airgrip Laser Level uses a small vacuum pump to let it stick to surfaces.
+You don't have to disconnect it, but it's fairly loud and probably sucks down batteries quickly. - If you do disconnect the vacuum pump, you'll need to reconnect 2 tiny wires inside.
+I found soldering them together to be the easiest option for me. - If you glue the laser level to the base, leave the battery cover off or modify it.
+The release button is on the bottom and will be hard to press with the base glued in place.
+It also reduces the thickness of material you can slide under the front edge of the level when the base is attached. - The taller pins on the base are designed to index the laser level correctly so it's square.
+They're not very sturdy, though.
+I recommend gluing the base to the level, but it could just set there and be used when needed.
+Let me know if you have any design ideas that would make this more usable.
+If I change this version, I'm thinking of recessing the front edge so it can slide along a common ruler instead of the edge of the work piece.
+I'm also considering extending the chamfers on the front edge at different angles (30 & 45 degrees) so those angles would be built into the tool or possibly a 2-piece base with an adjustable angle using a screw to lock it in place.
+Either modification might require a larger build area than I have to print it correctly.

 Download Model from thingiverse